Xilinx/Alveo-Cards/docs/xrt-troubleshooting.md

 ### No card is found

-If the xclmgmt management function does not recognize the platform on the card showing `No card is found!` while `lspci` does recognize the card and shows `Kernel driver in use: xclmgmt`, there is a communication issue between XRT and the card.
-Example output below:
+If the `xbmgmt flash --scan --verbose` command does not recognize the platform on the card it displays `No card is found!` as shown below.

 ```
 :~> sudo xbmgmt flash --scan --verbose
 No card is found!
 ```

-When there `lspci` shows xclmgmt can attach to the card
+If this occurs and `lspci` does recognize the card (displays `Kernel driver in use: xclmgmt` shown below), there is a communication issue between XRT and the card.
+Example output below:

 ```
 :~> sudo lspci -vd 10ee:
 83:00.0 Processing accelerators: Xilinx Corporation Device 5020